WellthCare

 For Employees:

-• Always review your Summary Plan Description (SPD) or contact your HR/benefits team.
+• Check your Summary Plan Description (SPD) or ask your HR/benefits team.

-• Before any genetic test, confirm with your insurer: Is the test covered?
+• Before any genetic test, confirm with your insurer: Is it covered?
 Is the lab in-network?
-What is the prior authorization process?
+What's the prior authorization process?

-• Understand your cost-sharing (deductible, co-pay, co-insurance) for both the test and any resulting therapies.
+• Know your cost-sharing (deductible, co-pay, co-insurance) for both the test and any resulting therapies.

 For HR & Benefits Leaders:

 • Audit your current plan's coverage for genetic and precision medicine.
-Is it aligned with your workforce's needs and your corporate values?
+Does it match your workforce's needs and your company's values?

-• Consider partnering with vendors that specialize in genomic navigation and counseling to control costs and ensure appropriate utilization.
+• Consider partnering with vendors that specialize in genomic navigation and counseling to control costs and ensure appropriate use.

-• Evaluate innovative benefit models that focus on prevention-first strategies.
-By incentivizing early, data-driven health interventions (which can include genetic insights), you can potentially avoid more costly care downstream, creating savings that can be reinvested into the workforce's financial well-being.
+• Look at innovative benefit models that focus on prevention-first.
+By incentivizing early, data-driven health interventions (including genetic insights), you can avoid more costly care later—and reinvest savings into your employees' financial well-being.

-In conclusion, coverage for genetic testing and personalized medicine is moving from the fringe to the forefront of comprehensive benefits.
-While traditional plans cover medically necessary applications, the future lies in strategic, value-based benefit design that leverages these tools for prevention, aligns stakeholder incentives, and transforms healthcare from a perpetual cost center into a system that builds health and wealth.
-As these technologies become more mainstream, asking detailed questions about your coverage is the first step toward accessing the right care at the right time.
+Coverage for genetic testing and personalized medicine is moving from the fringe to the forefront of comprehensive benefits.
+Traditional plans cover medically necessary applications, but the future lies in strategic, value-based benefit design that uses these tools for prevention, aligns incentives, and transforms healthcare from a perpetual cost center into a system that builds health and wealth.
+As these technologies become more mainstream, asking detailed questions about your coverage is the first step toward getting the right care at the right time.

 ← Back to Blog